rainj-me/rdma-transport/README.md

 ## FAQ

-- Instead the dev package when rdma-core build.sh failed with errors like:
+- Install the dev packages when rdma-core build.sh failed with errors like:

 ```
 --   No package 'libnl-3.0' found